 Every island holds opportunities for historic exploration.
 To name just a few:

-On Hawaii Island, Hawaii’s Volcanoes National Park is home to more than 23,000 petroglyph images carved into the lava rock
+- On the island of Hawaiʻi, Hawaiʻi Volcanoes National Park is home to more than 23,000 petroglyph images carved into the lava rock

-Visiting a thousand-year-old fish pond on Kauai regales with legends of how the Menehune, a mythical population of tiny people, built it in a single night
+- Visiting a thousand-year-old fish pond on Kauaʻi regales with legends of how the Menehune, a mythical population of small people, built it in a single night

-Additionally, many of Hawaii’s museums and historic institutions host unforgettable offsite events.
-Attendees can dine at Iolani Palace, the only official state royal residence in the United States, mix and mingle amid Hawaiian artifacts at the Bishop Museum and experience Pearl Harbor with a private event at the Battleship Missouri Memorial, Pacific Aviation Museum, or USS Bowfin submarine, all of which are located on the island of Oahu.
+Additionally, many of Hawaiʻi’s museums and historic institutions host unforgettable offsite events.
+Attendees can dine at ʻIolani Palace, the only official royal residence in the United States, mix and mingle amid Hawaiian artifacts at the Bishop Museum and experience Pearl Harbor with a private event at the Battleship Missouri Memorial, Pearl Harbor Aviation Museum, or USS Bowfin submarine, all of which are located on the island of Oʻahu.